SubhankitBaner/SubhankitBaner/README.md

 🚀 **Aspiring Data Scientist | ML & DL Enthusiast | Exploring GenAI**

-I’m passionate about extracting insights from data, building predictive models, and creating intelligent applications.
-Currently, I’m on a journey to **master Generative AI** while strengthening my foundations in Machine Learning and Deep Learning.
+I’m pursuing a B.Tech in Computer Science, passionate about extracting insights from data, building predictive models, and creating intelligent applications.
+Currently, I’m on a journey to master Generative AI while strengthening my foundations in Machine Learning and Deep Learning.

 ---
 ## 🧑‍💻 About Me